Interview Query

 6. subtotal of order

 we should balance between precision and recall.
-In this case, wrong orders will cause customer/merchant/dasher dissatisfaction if we fail to detect (FN) & if we notify users too often when it’s not wrong order (FP), they might abort the checkout process. this is also dependent on the intervention we build.
-[For example if instead of a notification at the checkout page, we might want to ask users if they need to update their delivery address when they open the app and is hundreds of miles away from their usual delivery address.
-In this case we may care more about recall]
+In this case, wrong orders will cause customer/merchant/dasher dissatisfaction if we fail to detect (FN) & if we notify users too often when it’s not the wrong order (FP), they might abort the checkout process.
+This is also dependent on the intervention we build.
+[For example, instead of a notification at the checkout page, we might want to ask users if they need to update their delivery address when they open the app and are hundreds of miles away from their usual delivery address.
+In this case, we may care more about recall]

-suppose we build the prediction model to predict wrong orders when users are on the checkout page optimizing for precision, and we pop up a window/in app notification to ask user to double confirm the order. we should perform offline testing and AB testing to determine effectiveness before launching.
+Supposing we build the prediction model to predict wrong orders when users are on the checkout page, optimizing for precision, and we pop up a window/in-app notification to ask the user to confirm the order again.
+We should perform offline testing and AB testing to determine effectiveness before launching.

 • AB Testing

-1. pre-req: unit of randomization: customers (for consistent user experience); targeting - registered customers who placed at least one order; variant: test (in-app notification at checkout) control (default check out experience); confirm goal and metric of experiment - primary kpi is order cancellation rate and guardrail is revenue or number of orders
+1. prereq: unit of randomization: customers (for consistent user experience); targeting - registered customers who placed at least one order; variant: test (in-app notification at checkout) control (default checkout experience); confirm goal and metric of ethe experiment - primary KPI is order cancellation rat,e and guardrail is revenue or number of orders

 2. power analysis to determine proper experiment duration based on prior traffic & design roll-out